What are Prescription Pain Medications?

 People who are showing symptoms of an overdose need urgent medical help–call 911 immediately!
 A drug called naloxone can be given to reverse the effects of an overdose and prevent death, but only if it is given in time.

 Naloxone is available as an easy-to-use nasal spray call Narcan.
-IT is often carried by emergency first responders, including police officers and emergency medical services.
+It is often carried by emergency first responders, including police officers and emergency medical services.
 In Alaska, a Narcan is available for free and can be administered to all residents who undergo a short training.
-To be trained on how to respond to an opioid overdose emergency and order Narcan Kits, please visit the I Know Mine shop.
+To be trained on how to respond to an opioid overdose emergency and order Narcan Kits, please visit the shop.